akamai/terraform-provider-akamai/website/docs/g/faq.html.markdown

 }
 ```

+## Primary Zone Partially Created

+In the rare instance, a primary zone may be only partially created on the Akamai backend; for example in the case of a network error.
+In this situation, the zone may have been created but not the SOA and NS records.
+Hence forth, any attempt to manage or administer recordsets in the zone will fail.
+The SOA and NS records must be manually created in order to continue to manage the configuration.

+The records can be created either thru the [Akamai Control Center](https://control.akamai.com) or via the [CLI-DNS](https://github.com/akamai/cli-dns) package for the [Akamai CLI](https://developer.akamai.com/cli).

 ## Migrating an Edge DNS Zone and Records to Terraform

 Migrating an existing Edge DNS Zone can be done in many ways.
 Two such methods include: